Klipper3d/klipper/docs/MCU_Commands.md

 should be replaced with an actual integer.
 For example, a description with "count=%c" could be replaced with the text "count=10".
-Note that parameters that are considered "enumerations" (see the above protocol document) actually take a string value which is automatically converted to an integer value for the micro-controller.
+Note that parameters that are considered "enumerations" (see the above protocol document) take a string value which is automatically converted to an integer value for the micro-controller.
 This is common with parameters named "pin" (or that have a suffix of "_pin").

 Startup Commands
 ================